dynatrace-oss/terraform-provider-dynatrace/templates/guides/environment-migration.md

 Linux: `terraform-provider-dynatrace -export -migrate`

+-> The `dynatrace_json_dashboard` resource and the account manangement API resources are excluded by default, please use the iterative method to export/apply after running the bulk migration.

 ### Iterative Migration
 The iterative approach is useful in scenarios where you would like to migrate configuration by resource group or to an environment with existing configuration.